 in full swing: fully operational.
 Example: “The company will be running with a skeleton staff over Christmas and New Year, but we’ll be back in full swing on January 9.”

 in the swing of things: be engaged and making progress.
 Example: “When Jane first started this job, she found it quite difficult, but she’s really got into the swing of things now.”
 We also have the similar expression get back into the swing of things for when you stop being engaged and then become engaged with things again.
 “It’s hard to get back into the swing of things at school after winter vacation.”

 swing both ways (slang): be bisexual.
 Example: “Paul used to be with Zoe, but now he’s with Robert; I guess he swings both ways.”
 The unrelated expression the door swings both ways means that two sides both have responsibility for something.
 “You shouldn’t expect that I will always call you.
 The door swings both ways; you should call me sometimes!”

 go with a swing: be lively and/or successful.
 Example: “Dan was worried no one would come to his party, but in the end loads of people turned up and it went with a swing.”

 In US presidential elections, a swing state is a state that could have a majority of either Democrat or Republican votes.
 Florida is a famous swing state with many votes in the electoral college.
 Candidates usually spend a lot of time in these states because winning in them is very important due to the structure of US elections.
-In the most recent election, Donald Trump won many important swing states, although Hillary Clinton won the popular vote by a large margin.
+In the most recent presidential election, Donald Trump won many important swing states, although Hillary Clinton won the popular vote by a large margin.